Renormalization of proton-proton fusion in chiral effective field theory: Introduction

 In the early investigations, both strong and weak interactions were phenomenologically constructed~\cite{Bethe:1938yy, Salpeter:1952ffc, Bahcall:1968wz, Kamionkowski:1993fr, Schiavilla:1998je}.
 As ChEFT developed, interests in $pp$ fusion were revived due to the prospect of quantifying its theoretical uncertainty in an EFT framework~\cite{Park:1998wq, Park:2002yp}.
 In the so-called hybrid approach, current operators were derived from ChEFT and various potential models were used to construct the nuclear wave functions.

 Full EFT calculations were actually carried out at first in pionless EFT~\cite{Kong:2000px, Butler:2001jj, Ando:2008va, Chen:2012hm, Behzadmoghaddam:2020pqr}.
-At next-to-leading order (NLO), however, a low-energy constant (LEC) is needed: $L_{1,A}$ that parametrizes the two-body axial current.
+At next-to-leading order (NLO), however, a low-energy constant (LEC) is needed: $L_{1,A}$, which parametrizes the two-body axial current.
 Several means to determine $L_{1,A}$ were proposed in Refs.~\cite{Butler:2002cw, Savage:2016kon, De-Leon:2016wyu}.

 Applications of ChEFT to both potentials and currents were performed in Refs.~\cite{Marcucci:2013tda, Acharya:2016kfl}.
 In these ChEFT calculations, power counting of potentials and currents are based on naive dimensional analysis (NDA).
 NDA has been shown to be inconsistent with RG invariance and various power counting schemes of nuclear forces have been proposed to meet the requirement of RG invariance~\cite{Birse:2005um, Birse:2007sx, Birse:2009my, Valderrama:2009ei, PavonValderrama:2011fcz, Long:2011qx, Long:2011xw, Long:2012ve, PavonValderrama:2019lsu, vanKolck:2020llt, Zhou:2022loi}.
 RG analysis of the nuclear currents in ChEFT was pioneered by Ref.~\cite{PavonValderrama:2014zeq}, based on the short-range behavior of two-nucleon wave functions.
-The strategy of using RG for power counting nuclear currents was also applied in studying beyond-Standard Model physics in nuclei~\cite{Cirigliano:2018hja, Oosterhof:2019dlo, Yao:2020olm}.
+The strategy of using RG for power-counting nuclear currents was also applied in studying beyond-standard model physics in nuclei~\cite{Cirigliano:2018hja, Oosterhof:2019dlo, Yao:2020olm}.
 For different points of view towards RG invariance in the context of chiral nuclear forces, we refer to Refs.~\cite{Epelbaum:2009sd, Epelbaum:2006pt, Epelbaum:2018zli, Gasparyan:2021edy}.

 We examine power counting of axial current operators especially for the process of $pp$ fusion.
+Since $\Delta$-less potentials are used in the present work, we set the breakdown scale $\mhi \simeq \delta \simeq 300$ MeV--- the $\Delta$-nucleon mass splitting--- to estimate uncertainties.
 Besides using RG invariance as a guideline, we treat higher-order potentials in perturbation theory in the same manner as they were studied in Refs.~\cite{Valderrama:2009ei,PavonValderrama:2011fcz,Long:2011qx, Long:2011xw, Long:2007vp, Long:2012ve, SanchezSanchez:2017tws, Wu:2018lai, Peng:2020nyz, Peng:2021pvo}, as opposed to lumping them altogether with the leading-order (LO) potential in the Schr\"odinger equation~\cite{vanKolck:2020llt}.